gokuldevp/Mini-Cart/README.md

 export default CartItem;
 ```
 * Step 5: Style the CartItem components
-- Note: We style in react using objects
+- Note: We style in react using objects, we need to write the styles in camel case
 ```
 <img alt="" style={styles.image} /> {/* Applying the created syle*/}